hmchen47/DataScience/Notes/a08-FeatureEng.md

   + a comprehensive tool intended to make the feature generation process fast-forward
   + components
     + deep feature synthesis: the backbone of featuretools
-    + entites: multiple entities result in an EntitySet
+    + entities: multiple entities result in an EntitySet
     + feature primitives: Deep Feature Synthesis applied to EntitySet - transfrmations or aggregations like count or average

 ### 11.5 Engineering geospatial data